 The primary market.
 The primary market is one in which event organizers control the ticket price, the sharing of the revenue between the artist, venue operator, and ticket company, and the decision as to which platform will sell the tickets.
 The prices set in the primary market heavily affect the volume and value of tickets in the secondary market.
-In general, it is most common to find underpriced tickets-tickets that sell on the primary market with a face value that is below their market value-so that event organizers can maximize the attendance of their target audience in order to increase customer loyalty, and merchandise sales.1 To complicate tickets to sell on the resale market in order to take advantage of the higher prices while still maintaining fan loyalty by offering the initial tickets at a low price.2
+In general, it is most common to find underpriced tickets-tickets that sell on the primary market with a face value that is below their market value-so that event organizers can maximize the attendance of their target audience in order to increase customer loyalty, and merchandise sales.
+To complicate ticket selling in the primary market, some artists have been known to hold back a portion of tickets to sell on the resale market in order to take advantage of the higher prices while still maintaining fan loyalty by offering the initial tickets at a low price.